-Independently of their form as a SICAV or FCP, any Luxembourg UCITS must appoint a Luxembourg credit institution as depositary of its assets.
-It (i) holds any financial instruments in custody, (ii) verifies for other assets the ownership of the UCITS, (iii) and maintains appropriate records of such assets, which includes the provision of regular reporting of an inventory of the assets.
+Independently of their form as a SICAV or FCP, any Luxembourg UCITS must appoint a Luxembourg credit institution as depositary of its assets; it (i) holds any financial instruments in custody, (ii) verifies for other assets the ownership of the UCITS, and (iii) maintains appropriate records of such assets, which includes the provision of regular reporting of an inventory of the assets.
 The depositary is responsible for any loss of financial instruments and performs a number of supervisory tasks in the interest of the UCITS' investors.

-The investors' monies that are pooled in UCITS are segregated from its depositary's own assets and can only be reused by the depositary under strict conditions, such as the provision of high-quality collateral.
+The investors' monies that are pooled in UCITS are segregated from its depositary's own assets and may not be reused by the depositary unless strict conditions are in place, such as the provision of high-quality collateral.
 As a consequence, in case of insolvency of the depositary, the assets of the UCITS that are held in custody are not available to be distributed among the depositary's creditors.